awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-cpp-write.md

 + Streaming type\.
 Currently, the only valid value is `STREAMING_TYPE_REALTIME`\.

 + Media content type\.
-To view the stream in the console viewer, this value must be `"video/h264"`\.
+To view the stream in the console viewer, set this value to `"video/h264"`\.

 + Media latency\.
 This value is not currently used, and should be set to 0\.